-Kim Kardashian Shares Never-Seen Throwback Pics From Bridal Shower For 3-Year Wedding Anniversary
+Kim Kardashian Shares Never-Before-Seen Throwback Pics From Bridal Shower For 3-Year Wedding Anniversary

 Kim Kardashian shared never-before-seen throwback photos from her 2014 bridal shower in honor of her upcoming three-year anniversary with Kanye West.

 Kim Kardashian shared the throwback bridal shower pictures with her fans on her official website, kimkardashianwest.com.
-Only viewers with a paid subscription to the Keeping U pWith The Kardashians star’s website had access to the “locked” new photos she had never shared with the public, according to Daily Mail.
+Only viewers with a paid subscription to the Keeping Up with the Kardashians star’s website had access to the “locked” new photos she had never shared with the public, according to the Daily Mail.

 An “amazing” surprise shower.

 Kanye West’s wife shared the photos to celebrate her wedding anniversary with her husband of three years.
-The bridal shower was held back in 2014 and Kim said the shower, planned by her mother and manager Kris Jenner as a surprise, turned out to be “amazing.”
+The bridal shower was held back in 2014, and Kim said the shower — planned by her mother and manager Kris Jenner as a surprise — turned out to be “amazing.”

 The surprise party was at the Peninsula Hotel in Beverly Hills.